gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

   * in the late 1980s
-  * designed to support written text in all o fht world's major writing systems
+  * designed to support written text in all the world's major writing systems
     * symbols, emoji
   * can represent 1,114,112 characters
   * Currently: version 15.1